 The JAA ensures that all operational and management services are provided by the Administrator, and the Reinsurance Agreement ensures that all risks underwritten by the Company are 100% reinsured by the Administrator, with the exception of eligible terrorism above a minimum retention and flood risks, which are reinsured by Pool Re and Flood Re respectively.
-The Board continually reviews the adequacy and effectiveness of the outsourced arrangement with the Administrator including through its Board Evaluation.
-The Chairman of the Board meets annually with the CEO of the Administrator.
+The Board continually reviews the adequacy and effectiveness of the outsourced arrangement with the Administrator including through its Board Evaluation and by reviewing associated agreements.
+The Chair of the Board meets annually with the CEO of the Administrator.

-The Board, through the AR&CC, regularly reviews the adequacy of the system of governance on a general basis and has concluded that it is appropriate and effective based on the nature, scale and complexity of the risks inherent in the business.
+The Board, mainly through the AR&CC, regularly reviews the adequacy of the system of governance on a general basis and has concluded that it is appropriate and effective based on the nature, scale and complexity of the risks inherent in the business.
 The effectiveness of the system of governance is considered through the receipt of the following:

-- the ORSA; - management accounts with full underwriting, claims and investment analyses; - internal audit report findings; - compliance report findings; - compliance with the schedule of services outlined in the JAA; - compliance with the governance framework and associated governance documentation; - · monthly business reports; and - reports from the Administrator's nominated key function holders.
+- the Own Risk and Solvency Assessment (ORSA); - management accounts with full underwriting, claims and investment analyses; - internal audit report findings; - compliance report findings; - compliance with the schedule of services outlined in the JAA; - compliance with the governance framework and associated governance documentation; - monthly business reports; and - reports from the Administrator's nominated key function holders.